mattypie/mac-setup/Homebrew/Cask.md

 # Homebrew Cask
+[Homebrew-Cask](https://caskroom.github.io/) is a package manager for MacOS.
-[Homebrew-Cask](https://caskroom.github.io/) extends Homebrew and allows you to install large binary files via a command-line tool.
-Examples of these files is Google Chrome, Dropbox, VLC and Spectacle.
+Its job?
+Installing shell commands that you will LIKELY NEVER use. (unless of course youre a nerd. or you need your nerd friend to recover sll yjodr derry phidj fp\   you  Examples of these files is Google Chrome, Dropbox, VLC and Spectacle.

 ## Installation
-As of December 2015, Cask comes installed with Homebrew, if you have not installed Homebrew see the [Homebrew section](/mac-setup/Homebrew/README.html).
+As of February, 2018 Cask comes installed with Homebrew, if you have not installed Homebrew see the [Homebrew section](/mac-setup/Homebrew/README.html).

 ## Search
 To see if an app is available on Cask you can search on the [official Cask website](https://caskroom.github.io/search).
 You can also search using the following command: